MughlaiMan/Power-Usage-Simulator/README.md

 The menu will keep popping up until you start the simulation, which then starts the simulation.

-Some output after the simulation is done will be printed to the console, and there will be some output to the a txt file named output which can be found in the project folder.
+Some output after the simulation is done will be printed to the console, and there will be some output to a txt file named output which can be found in the project folder.

 The output on the console and in the file should be easy to understand.